Get ready for the month ahead with our helpful to-do list!

 5 Prep the front hall closet for winter coats

 With the fall fashion season comes a closet full of coats, whether they're new purchases or taken out of storage and dry-cleaned.
 Don't be caught scrambling for a coat on the first chilly morning of autumn!
 Get organized ahead of time with our solutions for front hall closets.

 6 Catalogue the summer's photos

 Whether your camera is digital or old-fashioned, if you want to enjoy your summer photos come fall and winter, they need to be organized.
-We've got solutions for both your boxes and envelopes full of photos and the files on your computer.
+Store them in decorative boxes with envelopes or create a dedicated file on your computer.

 7 Focus on clean air